sammaxfleet/thisorthatpp5/README.md

 <img width="505" alt="Screenshot 2023-12-27 at 14 37 42" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/6d77361e-440d-462d-91fd-59839ceb6bc0">

-##  Editng Comments by User logged in
+##  Editing Comments by User logged in

 Here is where a user can edit their say